 The foundation of the R&D Tax Incentive is the pursuit of new knowledge, whether it’s a breakthrough material, a new technology, or a cutting-edge service or process.
-Visit Nifty R&D to see examples of new knowledge in various industry sectors.
+Visit Nifty Grants to see examples of new knowledge in various industry sectors.

 It might be possible to claim expenditure conducted overseas under the R&D Tax Incentive, however businesses must obtain what’s known as an overseas finding or overseas advanced finding.